philter87/kubernetes-abc/c-helm/readme.md

     - I have a different port to ensure that there is no port collision when running local cluster
     - I will use the secret from kubernetes.
 The steps to add a secret is showed below.

+> The weird syntax {{ .Values.appEnvironment}} is actually "Go Templates" from golang.
+You can read more about the syntax [here](https://blog.gopheracademy.com/advent-2017/using-go-templates/).

+#### Creating namespaces and secrets

 Before we deploy, we will create the relevant namespaces and secrets.

 ```bash